minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

   def create_product(attrs \\ %{}) do
     multi_result =
       Multi.new()
+      # use multi to insert all the tags, so the tags are rolled back when there
+      # is an error in product creation
       |> ensure_tags(attrs)
       |> Multi.insert(:product, fn %{tags: tags} ->
+        # This chunk of code remains the same, the only difference is we let
+        # Ecto.Multi handle insertion of the product
         %Product{}
         |> Product.changeset(attrs)
         |> Ecto.Changeset.put_assoc(:tags, tags)
       end)
+      # Finally, we run all of this in a single transaction
       |> Repo.transaction()

+    # a multi result can be an :ok tagged tuple with the data from all steps
+    # or an error tagged tuple with the failure step's atom and relevant data
+    # in this case we only expect failures in Product insertion
     case multi_result do
       {:ok, %{product: product}} -> {:ok, product}
       {:error, :product, changeset, _} -> {:error, changeset}
     end
   end

+  # This is identical to `create_product`
   def update_product(%Product{} = product, attrs) do
     multi_result =
       Multi.new()